Radford Bulletin Term 2, Week 7 – 7 June 2017

 Radford College Development Foundation Launch

 Last night an enthusiastic crowd celebrated the launch of the Radford College Development Foundation.
 Guests included people from across the Radford community: Collegians, former staff, parents of former students, Board members, current parents and current staff.
-Foundation Chairman Jocelyn Martin introduced the Foundation Directors and outlined the objectives of the Foundation.
+Foundation Chair Jocelyn Martin introduced the Foundation Directors and outlined the objectives of the Foundation.

 Guest of honour was distinguished educator Dr Stephen Parker AO, who is also a former Radford parent.
 In his address, he spoke about the importance of ensuring that all students have the opportunity to reach their full potential, and the role of educational foundations in helping to achieve this.
 He shared some personal reflections from his daughter of how Radford transformed her educational experience, and expressed his appreciation and support with a substantial donation to the Foundation from himself.